damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 ### To use

-- When replying to leads,  BCC this address: **MAKE THIS LINK TO RESELLER PROJECT**
+- When replying to leads, BCC the SalesForce address that is listed in the README file of the [resellers project](https://gitlab.com/gitlab-com/resellers/README.md).
 - This will create an activity record on the contact, lead, account, and opportunity records that match the people on the to: and cc: lines.
 - This will show up on the Lead Activity report, and make everyone happy that the leads we are referring to you are showing activity.
 - When SFDC communities are eventually turned on, you will be able to see all of this activity too.